 Discussions of talent management frequently overlook the perspectives of high-potential talent.
-Management often doesn’t take the time to consider the view from inside the leadership pipeline, missing the chance to better understand what the organization’s top talent says it needs.
+Management often misses the chance to better understand what the organization’s top talent says it needs.

 The leadership pipeline is designed to help the organization source, reward, evaluate, develop, and move employees into various roles.
 The pipeline bends, turns, and sometimes breaks as organizations identify who is “ready now” and who is “on track” for larger leadership roles.
 From this perspective, talent management is something done to and for an organization’s high-potential employees, in service of the organization’s needs.

-But employees and managers who are inside the leadership pipeline do not operate solely as a stream of talent to be funneled and directed by the organization.
+But employees and managers who are inside the leadership pipeline don’t operate solely as a stream of talent to be funneled and directed by the organization.
 They bring their perspectives and experiences to the process, too.
-CCL’s research team factored in the views of high-potential managers to obtain a deeper knowledge of talent management.
+Our research team evaluated the views of high-potential managers to obtain a deeper knowledge of talent management.
 Here are the 3 big takeaways:

 1. Career Pathing & Support